edinburgh-napier/set09121/lectures/lecture9.md

  - Hide the details of how to load a specific resource.
   - e.g. we just load -- we don't need to know the individual calls to load a texture.
  - Manage allocation and deallocation of resources.
-  - data-driven design.
+   - Data-driven design.
  - Provide a single point to manage all of this.
-  - manager pattern; maybe singleton.
+    - Manager pattern, maybe singleton.
 - So we just apply our design pattern thinking to the problem.